 As the even sparer heir to big brother George and sis Charlotte, Louis has the best chance of remaining under the radar.
 While he will always be a member of the royal family and expected at certain headlining events as he gets older, his position in the hierarchy is more akin to the Queen's eldest daughter Princess Anne.
-The 68-year-old still operates very much as a full-time royal, turning up at a reported 518 engagements last year, but she rarely makes headlines for the goings on in her personal life.
+The 68-year-old still operates very much as a full-time royal, but she rarely makes headlines for the goings on in her personal life.

-And though that's not an option for George, whose biggest job promotion will sadly coincide with the loss of his father, it makes it even more important to William and Kate to give him a relatively carefree existence now.
+And though that's not an option for George, whose biggest job promotion will sadly coincide with the loss of his father, it makes it even more important to William and Kate to give the grade schooler a relatively carefree existence now.

 While Charles has said his future was made crystal clear at the age of three when he watched his mom ascend to the throne, "With George they are trying to delay that moment of realization and give him normality before they thrust this on him," royal biographer Catherine Mayer told E!
 News of William and Kate's strategy.
 "But it will be, nevertheless, part of his upbringing both in terms of what he sees his parents and grandparents doing and probably quite soon a beginning of an understanding that he is in public life and what that means."